 Q. How soon after the sale will I be paid?

 A. Usually, we complete the list on Sunday and send the payment out on Monday.
 If possible, we pay in cash, or if you’re too far away, we send a cashier’s check via certified mail, so you’ll get paid as fast as the mail goes, usually a couple of days.
 Again, we absorb the costs of the cashier’s check and the certified mailing as part of our business expenses.
 If something prevents us from doing the banking on Monday, we’ll let you know so you don’t have to wonder.

 Q. Does anyone on your staff speak any other languages?

 A. Owner Michelle speaks Spanish and finds it very helpful to do business with Hispanic customers in their own language.
 This also allows us to work with underserved Hispanic sellers.
-We also have a staff member who speaks Portuguese.
+We also have two other staff members who speak Spanish.

 Q. What happens to the items that do not sell?

 A. First, invite your family and friends in to take what they want.
 Then, have a charitable donation, which will get you a tax write-off.
 Our favorite charity that actually sends a truck to pick up your items is the Salvation Army.
 If necessary, high-value items that did not sell may be sent to auction.
 Finally, if necessary, you can hire a clean-out company to dispose of what cannot be donated.
-We have vetted many clean-out companies in the area and have selected the two that do the best job and make it their business to keep your costs down.
+We have vetted many clean-out companies in the area and have selected the one that does the best job and makes it their business to keep your costs down.

 Q. Some estate sale companies also do clean-outs.
 Why doesn’t Pink Dog do clean-outs?